 These reports will be published on our website once available.

 At the end of each commissioning period, our services are evaluated to see how far they have achieved their objectives.

 Details of the evaluation reports will be published on our website once available.

 Feedback and complaints

-We will monitor the number of complaints made by patients about local health services as well as the equality groups of those making the complaints to ensure particular groups are not being unfairly treated.
+We will monitor the number of complaints made by patients about local health services, with a focus on identifying the equality groups of those making complaints to ensure that all people are being fairly treated.

 For details on how to make a complaint, please see our complaints pages.
 Information on complaints monitoring will be published here once available.